Do You Know Your Math Facts?

 - Instruct students to gather on the floor with their bags and sit in a circle.

 - Go around the circle and label each bag with a consecutive number.
-Let students know that the number on the bag is their group number.
+Inform students that the number on the bag is their group number.

 - Remind students that they need to switch roles and take turns asking and answering questions.
-For example, if person A asked for set 1, then person B should ask for set 2, and so on.
+For example, if person A asked for set one, then person B should ask for set two, and so on.

 - Have students rotate bags until each group has gotten a chance to practice with each set.

-- Instruct students to place the bags in a shoe box.
+- Instruct students to place the bags in the shoe box.

-- Ask your students to write the multiplication fact along with the answer under each problem.
+- Instruct students to complete the worksheet, and remind them to write the multiplication fact along with the answer under each problem.

-- Enrichment: Instruct students to complete Alex's Multiplication Table to obtain fluency of math facts.
+- Instruct students to complete Alex's Multiplication Table to obtain fluency of math facts.